Le Chat Noir Paris, or the iconic Black Cat Cafe, is a historic Parisian establishment that is easily one of the most famous cafes in the city!

 It’s an iconic place where you can go for a bite to eat and a quick coffee while you soak up the rich history of this once poppin’ (with a capital “P”) cabaret.

-So, if you’re planning to visit Paris and want to learn all about Le Chat Noir Paris – including super practical info about the cafe’s history, where it is now, how to get there, what to order, etc.- then this is the uber-comprehensive post for you.
+So, if you’re planning to spend 1 day in Paris and want to learn all about Le Chat Noir Paris – including super practical info about the cafe’s history, where it is now, how to get there, what to order, etc.- then this is the uber-comprehensive post for you.

 After all, I’ve been to Paris more times than I can count and always stop into the infamous, Le Chat Noir Paris every chance I get.